 If You Have a Concern Now

-The three points of contact within the Circuit are The Superintendent Minister, Revd Alan Smithson; your own Church Minister; The Safeguarding Officer at your Church.
+The three points of contact within the Circuit are The Acting Circuit Safeguarding Lead (Revd Stephen Froggatt); your own Church Minister; The Safeguarding Officer at your Church.
 Contact details for all these are provided on the notice board in every church in the Circuit.

 Policies and Guidance

 The aim of the Methodist Church Safeguarding policy is to create Christian communities of love and care, where good practice in this area becomes a way of life.

 The Methodist Church is committed to safeguarding as an integral part of its life and ministry.
 Safeguarding is about the action the Church takes to promote a safer culture.
 This means we will:

 - promote the welfare of children, young people and adults

 - work to prevent abuse from occurring

 - seek to protect and respond well to those that have been abused.

 To enable churches to achieve the above aim, and in light of legislation and government guidance, the Methodist Church has produced the Methodist Safeguarding Handbook.
 It contains the latest policies and procedures which have been updated in April 2019.
 By following the guidelines, your church community will be complying with the latest government guidance and creating a safe space for all.